hypeserver/react-date-range/CONTRIBUTING.md

 3. Run `yarn` to install the dependencies.

-4. Run `yarn run dev` to start development server.
+4. Run `yarn start` to start development server.

 ## Building